UbiquityRobotics/ubiquity_launches/README.md

 The Ubiquity Robotics application development environment assumes that there are two processors.
 The robot processor is attached to the robot and the development processor is associated with either laptop or desktop computer.
+ROS must run on the development processor as well as on the robot.

 Ubiquity Robotics currently uses a
 [Raspberry Pi Foundation](https://www.raspberrypi.org/)